Minecraft: The Story of Mojang: Production

 After gaining notice for their documentary Reformat the Planet (2008) and work with Penny Arcade on their PATV video series, 2 Player Productions conceived the idea to make a series of documentary shorts about various games.
-The team realized they were all fans of Minecraft and felt its story would make a good pilot episode.
+Consisting of director Paul Owens, producer Paul Levering, and cinematographer Asif Siddiky, the team realized they were all fans of Minecraft and felt its story would make a good pilot episode, around 20 minutes long.
 They emailed Persson seeking a meeting in Sweden, staying for around a week.
 2 Player Productions stipulated the production would be costless to Persson; they would fund it entirely.
 Once there, they discovered "there was a lot more story", and decided instead of a pilot on the game's origins, they would produce a full-length film about Mojang's first year.
-The film's director, Paul Owens, wanted to explore the impact Minecraft had on its players, feeling it had "transcended" beyond a video game, particularly to its fans.
+Owens wanted to explore the impact Minecraft had on its players, feeling it had "transcended" beyond a video game, particularly to its fans.
 In May 2011, 2 Player Productions put out an open call for fan stories for possible inclusion in the film.

 Mojang's original offices, located at Maria Skolgata 83, Stockholm, are a location featured in the film.